niallpcarroll/expensescalculator/README.md

 ## Content References
    - gspread Documentation is used as reference material and guidance throughout the project for the manipulation of data between Python and Google Sheets: [gspread Docs](https://docs.gspread.org/en/latest/index.html)
-   - Code Institute's 'Love Sandwiches' project for Google Sheets API and Creds Set-Up: [Code Institute](https://codeinstitute.net/ie/)
+   - Code Institute's 'Love Sandwiches' project for Google Sheets API and Creds Set-Up and for instructions on deployment to Heroku: [Code Institute](https://codeinstitute.net/ie/)
    - 101 Computing for the type-text effect, 'screen sleep', and 'clear screen' effects used throughout the project: [Python typing text effect](https://www.101computing.net/python-typing-text-effect/)
-   - StackOverflow for providing a solution to display my Sales Data: [Adding tab for data formatting and display](https://stackoverflow.com/questions/4488570/how-do-i-write-a-tab-in-python)
-   - Python enumerate tutorial by Tech with Tim for searching through Google Sheet data: [Tech with Tim Youtube](https://www.youtube.com/watch?v=-MZiQaNI0QA)
-   - Python enumerate tutorial via Real Python for looping through data items: [Real Python](https://realpython.com/python-enumerate/)
-   - Python zip() Function for Parallel Iteration for display of Batch and Inventory items: [Real Python](https://realpython.com/python-zip-function/)
-   - Linuxhint for their Colorama tutorial and materials: [Linuxhint Colorama & Python](https://linuxhint.com/colorama-python/)
+   - StackOverflow for helping me to figure out how to convert string from inputs to floats: [Python: Converting string to integer](https://stackoverflow.com/questions/78756277/python-converting-string-to-integer)

 Additional reading materials:
    - [Analytics Vidhya](https://www.analyticsvidhya.com/blog/2020/07/read-and-update-google-spreadsheets-with-python/) for more information about Google Sheets and Python Automation.